-The "hells" (地獄, jigoku) of Beppu are eight spectacular hot springs for viewing rather than bathing.
+The "hells" (地獄, jigoku) of Beppu are seven spectacular hot springs for viewing rather than bathing.
 They are presented to visitors in a rather touristy fashion, which might not appeal to everybody.
-Six of the hells are located in the Kannawa district and two in the more remote Shibaseki district.
+Five of the hells are located in the Kannawa district and two in the more remote Shibaseki district.

 One of the more beautiful hells, the "sea hell" features a pond of boiling, blue water.
-In its spacious gardens, there are a few secondary, orange colored hells and a large, clear water pond with lotus flowers whose large leaves are strong enough to carry small children.
+In its spacious gardens, there are a few smaller, orange colored hells and a clear water pond with lotus flowers whose large leaves are strong enough to carry small children.

 This hell is named after the mud bubbles, which emerge from boiling mud pools and look like the shaven heads of monks.
-Besides the mud pools, it features a foot bath with clear water.
-Adjacent to the hell is a public bath with multiple pools that costs an additional 600 yen.
+There is also a foot bath with clear water.
+Adjacent to the hell is a public bath with multiple pools that costs an additional 620 yen.

 True to its name, the "white pond hell" features a pond of hot, milky water.
 The pond is surrounded by a nice garden and a small, run-down aquarium that has seen better days.

 The "cooking pot hell" features several boiling ponds and a flashy demon statue as cook.
 On the grounds, visitors can drink the hot spring water, enjoy hand and foot baths, inhale the hot spring steam and try various snacks cooked or steamed by the hot spring.

 A large number of crocodiles are bred and kept on the grounds of the "monster mountain hell".

 The "blood pond hell" features a pond of hot, red water and a large souvenir shop.
 It is one of the more photogenic hells.